LaxmiAade/Customised_Virtual_File_System/README.md

 ## Core Architecture

-The VFS is modelled on the three-tier kernel file management architecture used in Unix/Linux:
+The CVFS is modelled on the three-tier kernel file management architecture used in Unix/Linux:

 ```
  User Process